-The page presents information about the purpose and publisher of the journal, requirements for the authors of texts, authors’ registration and the journal’s history.
+The page presents information about the purpose and publisher of the journal, author requirements and the journal’s history.

 Focus and scope

 Relevant Tomorrow is a peer-reviewed interdisciplinary journal published by the Martynas Mažvydas National Library of Lithuania and reviewed by an international editorial board.
-Its purpose is to assemble researchers from the field of information and communication who wish to publish articles dealing with research in the disciplines of information and media literacy, librarianship and bibliography, digitisation and digital publishing, information policy and information safety, methodology of information sciences, cultural policy and communication.
+It gathers researchers from the field of information and communication who wish to publish articles dealing with research in the disciplines of information and media literacy, librarianship and bibliography, digitisation and digital publishing, information policy and information safety, methodology of information sciences and cultural policy and communication.

 The published articles are assigned DOIs (the National Library is a member of CrossRef).

-The publisher (the National Library) does not charge any fees for the submission, reviewing and editing of the text.
+The publisher does not charge any fees for the submission, reviewing and editing of papers.

-The Editorial Board adheres to the recommendations of the Committee on Publication Ethics (COPE) set for editors, reviewers and authors.
+The Editorial Board adheres to the recommendations by the Committee on Publication Ethics (COPE) set for editors, reviewers and authors.

-The Editorial Board has approved the requirements for authors, which are followed by the journal’s scientific editor and reviewers.
+The Editorial Board has approved the requirements for authors, which are followed by the journal’s scientific editor, editor-in-chief and reviewers.

-The article should start with the author information (see above), summary in English, key words followed by the text of the article (it should contain component parts which are requisites for a research work: introduction, indication of the research object and goal, scope of previous research, research methodology, results, conclusions or summing-up and reference list and literature).
-The article should end with a summary (after conclusions) with the indication of the title and the author’s name as well as key-words in English.
-The author‘s information is linked to the information at ORCID.
+The paper should begin with the author information (see above), summary in English and key words.
+The body of the paper should contain component parts requisite for a research work: introduction, indication of the research object and scope of previous research, research methods, results, conclusions or summing-up and references to sources and literature.
+The paper should end with a summary (after conclusions) with the indication of the title and the author’s name as well as key-words in English.
+The author information is linked to the database ORCID.

-The submission is appraised according to its conformance to the journal’s spectrum of issues by taking into account aspects of the currency and originality of the research, level of author’s arguing, scholarly level of the language and conformance of sources to the article‘s topic.
+Submitted papers are evaluated according to the currency and originality of the research, level of author’s arguing, scholarly level of the language and conformance of sources to the paper’s subject.

-The size of a submission should not exceed 1 author’s sheet (40,000 characters) including all elements of the text.
-The number of characters of the summary in English is limited to 2,000 characters and that of the summary in Lithuanian, to 600 characters.
-The size of other types of publications should not exceed 0.5 author’s sheet (20,000 characters).
-In exceptional cases, the Editorial Board may increase the indicators for the size of the text, in particular in case of a research study.
+The size of a paper of an article (including all elements of the text) should not exceed 1 author’s sheet (40,000 characters).
+The number of characters of the summary in a foreign language is limited to 2,000 characters and that of the summary in Lithuanian, to 600 characters.
+The size of papers of other types of publications is limited to 0.5 author’s sheet (20,000 characters).
+In exceptional cases, the Editorial Board may increase the indicators for the size of the text, in particular in case of a study.

 The journal is published in English and Lithuanian.
-The authors may submit articles in other languages as well (the final decision shall be taken by the Editorial Board).
-The sources should be presented in the original language and, in some cases, should be translated into Lithuanian.
-The summaries should be presented in English.
+Papers in other languages are also accepted (the final decision shall be taken by the Editorial Board).
+Sources should be presented in the original language (in individual cases, translated into Lithuanian).
+Papers are required to contain summaries in English.

 Requirements for texts

-The article’s author is required to register on the journal’s Website here.
-It will allow loading the manuscript copy.
-When registering, it is important to indicate the precise e-mail, at which the author will receive information about the final decision after the review.
+The author is required to register on the Website of the journal here.
+It will allow loading the paper.
+When registering, it is important to indicate the correct e-mail, at which the author will be notified about the reviewers’ final decision.

-Illustrations, graphic material or maps should be of sufficient quality and clearly described with the indication of their authors and sources.
+Illustrations, graphic material and maps should be of sufficient quality and clearly described with the indication of their authors and sources.

-All articles are reviewed by two reviewers: a member of the Editorial Board and an appointed expert representing the appropriate domain.
-Articles not satisfying the above-described requirements are not accepted.
-An author who is a registered user is given permission to amend the text in line with the reviewers’ comments.
+Submitted papers are reviewed by two reviewers: a member of the Editorial Board and an expert representing the appropriate domain.
+Papers not satisfying the above-described requirements are not accepted.
+A registered user can correct the text directly on the Website by taking into account the reviewers’ comments.

-When citing a book, the author’s surname and the first letter of the first name should be written in vertical font; the title of the publication, in italic (without quotes); and the place of publication (name of the city), publisher, year, volume (fascicle or issue) and pages of the cited text, in vertical font.
-When citing an article, the title of the article followed by a dot should be indicated in vertical font after the author’s surname followed by the title of the publication containing the article in italic and other information in vertical font.
-The compiler of the publication and editor should follow the title of the publication (followed by a dot) in vertical font.
-The title of the manuscript copy of the work should be written in vertical font.
-The title of the archives or manuscript collection should be written in italic; abbreviations of holdings, inventories, records, sheets (pages), in vertical font.
-The title of the publication, archives or manuscript collection may be abbreviated in line with the established rules; abbreviations should be written in italic.
+When a publication is cited, the author’s surname and the first letter of the first name is written in upright font; the title of the publication, in italics (without quotes); and the place of publication (name of city), publisher, year, volume (fascicle or issue) and pages of the cited text, in upright font.
+When citing an article, the article’s title, followed by a dot, is written in upright font after the author’s surname.
+Then follows the title of the publication in italics and other information in upright font.
+The indication of the publication’s compiler and editor follows the publication’s title (followed by a dot) in upright font.
+The title of the manuscript is written in upright font; the title of the archives or manuscript collection, in italics; and abbreviations of collections, descriptions, fonds and pages (sheets), in upright font.
+Titles of publications, archives or manuscript collections can be abbreviated in line with the established rules (in italics).

-After the footnote with extensive information about the publication or archive, some information within the following footnote may be omitted or the reference Ibid. may be given in italic.
+After the footnote with extensive bibliographic information about the publication or archive, some information within the following footnote may be omitted or the abbreviation Ibid. may be given in italics.

 If necessary, authors may consult the Editorial Board or refer to the established standards for bibliographic referencing LST ISO 690 and LST ISO 690-2.

 The National Library had been permanently issuing research and methodological publications Bibliografija ("Biblioghraphy") and Bibliotekų tyrimai Lietuvoje (“Library Studies in Lithuania”).
-They served as an incentive for the Library’s Director-General and the Scientific Board to build a new concept.
-In October 2020, the National Library endorsed the new principles for research publishing, which provide for the publication of two periodical research journals: Relevant Tomorrow and Parliamentary Studies.
-Such a concept allows uniting efforts for publishing administration, research and promotion.
-The concept also provides that part of the archive of previously published research publications be accessible by users on the Website of the journal Relevant Tomorrow.
+They served as an incentive for the Library’s Director-General and its Scientific Board to build a new concept.
+In October 2020, the National Library endorsed new principles for research publishing, which provide for the publication of two periodical research journals: Relevant Tomorrow and Parliamentary Studies.
+Such a concept allows uniting efforts for the administration of publishing as well as for research and promotion.
+The concept also provides that part of the archive of previously published research publications be accessible by users on the Website of the new journal Relevant Tomorrow.

-In January 2021, the National Library’s staff member Dr. Andrius Vaišnys, by using connections in national and international partnerships, assembled an editorial board who pursue activities that are principal for issuing a research publication: assemble authors, evaluate publications and debate on important issues related to content management.
+In January 2021, the National Library’s staff member Dr. Andrius Vaišnys, by using connections in national and international partnerships, assembled an editorial board, who pursue activities that are essential for issuing a research publication: gathering authors, evaluating publications and debating on important issues related to content management.